iWriteGigs

 C partisan election; general election

-D primary election; general election
+D primary election; secondary election

 E general election; primary election